Types of income

 - any increase in your own payment.

-You can deduct some expenses from it.
-These costs are things you had to pay for to earn the income.
+Allowable deductions are costs you had to pay to earn the income.
 For example, with rental income you can deduct costs that relate to the property.